 \section{Introduction}

-Extractive Question Answering (EQA) is the task of answering questions by selecting a span from the given context document, which can be divided into the single-hop~\cite{DBLP:conf/emnlp/RajpurkarZLL16,DBLP:conf/acl/RajpurkarJL18,DBLP:journals/tacl/KwiatkowskiPRCP19} and multi-hop cases~\cite{DBLP:conf/emnlp/Yang0ZBCSM18,DBLP:journals/tacl/WelblSR18,DBLP:conf/emnlp/ChenWH20}.
+Extractive Question Answering (EQA) is the task of answering questions by selecting a span from the given context document.
+Works on EQA can be divided into the single-hop~\cite{DBLP:conf/emnlp/RajpurkarZLL16,DBLP:conf/acl/RajpurkarJL18,DBLP:journals/tacl/KwiatkowskiPRCP19} and multi-hop cases~\cite{DBLP:conf/emnlp/Yang0ZBCSM18,DBLP:journals/tacl/WelblSR18,DBLP:conf/emnlp/PerezLYCK20}.
 Unlike single-hop QA, which assumes the question can be answered with a single sentence or document, multi-hop QA requires combining disjoint pieces of evidence to answer a question.
-In this paper, we focus on multi-hop question answering and consider both the homogeneous case where relevant evidence is in the textual forms~\cite{DBLP:conf/emnlp/Yang0ZBCSM18} and the heterogeneous case where evidence is manifest in both tabular and textual forms~\cite{DBLP:conf/emnlp/ChenWH20}.

 Though different well-designed neural models~\cite{DBLP:conf/acl/QiuXQZLZY19,DBLP:conf/emnlp/fang20} have achieved near-human performance on the multi-hop QA datasets~\cite{DBLP:journals/tacl/WelblSR18,DBLP:conf/emnlp/Yang0ZBCSM18}, these approaches rely heavily on the availability of large-scale human annotation.
 Compared with single-hop QA datasets~\cite{DBLP:conf/emnlp/RajpurkarZLL16}, annotating multi-hop QA datasets is significantly more costly and time-consuming because a human worker needs to read multiple data sources in order to propose a reasonable question.

-To address the above problem, we pursue a more realistic setting, \textit{i.e.}, \textit{unsupervised} multi-hop QA, in which we assume no human-labeled training data is available, and we explore the possibility of \textit{synthesizing} human-like multi-hop question-answer pairs to train the QA model.
-Though successful attempts have been made to synthesize single-hop question-answer pairs by style transfer~\cite{DBLP:conf/acl/LewisDR19} or linguistic rules~\cite{DBLP:conf/acl/LiWDWX20}, these methods are not directly applicable to the multi-hop setting for two reasons: 1) they cannot integrate information from multiple data sources, 2) they only consider the free-form text as input context, but do not apply to heterogeneous input contexts~\cite{DBLP:conf/emnlp/ChenWH20}.
+To address the above problem, we pursue a more realistic setting, \textit{i.e.}, \textit{unsupervised} multi-hop QA, in which we assume no human-labeled multi-hop question is available for training, and we explore the possibility of \textit{generating} human-like multi-hop question--answer pairs to train the QA model.
+We study multi-hop QA for both the homogeneous case where relevant evidence is in the textual forms~\cite{DBLP:conf/emnlp/Yang0ZBCSM18} and the heterogeneous case where evidence is manifest in both tabular and textual forms~\cite{DBLP:conf/emnlp/ChenWH20}.
+Though successful attempts have been made to generate single-hop question--answer pairs by style transfer~\cite{DBLP:conf/acl/LewisDR19} or linguistic rules~\cite{DBLP:conf/acl/LiWDWX20}, these methods are not directly applicable to the multi-hop setting as: 1) they cannot integrate information from multiple data sources, and 2) they only handle free-form text but not heterogeneous sources as input contexts.